The Double Refuge 🍷 Bubbles Winking at the Brim

 In The Double Refuge I explore the relation between doubt and belief.
 I suggest that each can help in understanding the other, and that each can be a refuge for the other.
 Belief can be a refuge from fear, alienation, angst, and meaninglessness, and doubt can be a refuge from pride, dogma, religious conflict, and the feeling of being boxed in.

-Conventionally, doubt and belief are seen as distinct, and are quite often seen as opposites.
-Even irreconcilable opposites.
-I, on the other hand, see them as complementary.
-Moreover, I think they can strengthen and temper one another.
+Doubt and belief are often seen as distinct, even as irreconcilable opposites.
+I however think of then as complementary, especially in the sense that they can strengthen and temper one another.
 Belief can soften the hard edges of doubt, and doubt can soften the hard edges of belief.
 This complementary relation relies on one thing: openness.
-For my double refuge system to work, doubt must remain open to doubting its own doubt (which creates room for belief), and belief must remain open to different beliefs and ways of thinking (which creates room for doubt).
+For my double refuge system to work, doubt must remain open to doubting its own doubt (which creates room for belief), and belief must remain open to different beliefs and ways of thinking (which creates room for doubt), even to the point of accepting those who have no belief at all.

 🍷

-In The Double Refuge I focus on the unifying notion of refuge, which refers to an escape or refuge from the trap of isolation, alienation, & exclusivity that we can fall into if we divide science from the invisible beauties of emotion, art, intoxication, mysticism, etc. In this sense the double refuge is a safe haven from both the alienation of existentialism and the dogma of religion.
+In The Double Refuge I focus on the unifying notion of refuge, which refers to an escape or refuge from the trap of isolation, alienation, & exclusivity that we can fall into when we divide the physical world from the invisible beauties of emotion, art, mysticism, and religion.
+In this sense the double refuge is a safe haven from both the alienation of existentialism and the dogma of religion.

 Notwithstanding this notion of refuge, I’m still agnostic enough to admit that I don’t really know if I’m right or not.
-So I look as widely and as deeply as I can into the question of how the most open versions of realism and agnosticism might connect with the most open versions of mysticism and religion.
+So I look as widely and as deeply as I can into the question of how the most open versions of agnostic realism might connect with the most open versions of religious mysticism.

-In both cases I suspect that humility is the key.
-In the double refuge of open agnosticism and non-doctrinal mysticism we see that we’re only a tiny part of the universe and that we can’t claim to speak for the Great Whole, whatever that may be.
+Perhaps the most obvious way they connect is through humility.
+In the double refuge of open agnosticism and non-doctrinal mysticism we see that we’re only a tiny part of the universe and that we know only a tiny part of what there is to know.
+We can’t claim to speak for the Great Whole, whatever that may be.
 Scientifically and rationally we may think of the Cosmos; poetically and mystically we may think of the One and the Good.
 Yet however we approach the topic, the Great Whole may well be infinite and therefore beyond our conception.
-And yet, while we may not be able to reach conclusions or clear definitions, we can still imagine a God who is infinite, omnipresent, and eternal, a Unified Field, a Universal Mind, a Wholeness, an Absolute, a Full Void, a Goodness, a Mystical Union, a Yoga of body and spirit, a Holy Spirit connecting everything.
+And yet, while we may not be able to reach conclusions or clear definitions, we can still imagine a God who is infinite and omnipresent and eternal, a Unified Field, a Universal Mind, an Absolute, a Full Void, a Goodness, a Mystical Union, a Yoga of body and spirit, a Holy Spirit connecting everything.
 It may not make perfect sense, but there it is.

-In Adonais, his 1821 elegy on the death of Keats, Shelley gets as close as he can to the poetic mysticism of ineffability: “Rome’s azure sky, / Flowers, ruins, statues, music, words, are weak / The glory they transfuse with fitting truth to speak.”
+In Adonais, his 1821 elegy on the death of Keats, Shelley does a great job of defining the undefinable: “Rome’s azure sky, / Flowers, ruins, statues, music, words, are weak / The glory they transfuse with fitting truth to speak.”

 🍷